Division of Social Sciences

 SCE.
 Senior Capstone Experience

-The Senior Capstone Experience is an independent research project on a topic of the students choosing, culminating in a thesis of at least 50 pages.
-Thesis proposals are normally generated as part of the work of the required course on empirical political research, and each student has a faculty advisor to assist in completion of the project.
-Theses are graded Pass, Fail, or Pass with Honors.
-Candidates for honors must employ primary sources, contribute some element of original research, analysis, or interpretation, and sustain an oral examination on the thesis.
+The Senior Capstone Experience is an independent research project on a topic of the students choosing, culminating in a thesis of at 30 pages and the presentation of the research in a poster session as part of the Senior Symposium.
+Thesis proposals are generated as part of the work of the required course on Empirical Political Research, although thesis advisors will be determined in the spring semester, junior year.
+Candidates for honors must employ primary sources, contribute some element of original research, analysis, or interpretation, and must present their findings publicly at the Senior Symposium.
 Candidates must have a GPA of 3.5 in their major courses to be considered for honors status.
 This project is required of all majors in political science.

 Students enrolled in Rhodes University Program in South Africa take the following courses: